charlesneimog/Awesome-Pd/docs/objects/keycode.md

 # keycode

-`keycode` outputs key codes from your keyboard based on their physical location, so it is layout independent (but please don't change layout after loading Pd and the object, this is problematic specially on Windows..
-The right outlet outputs the code and the left output the key status (1 for pressed / 0 for released).
-The codes correspond to USB HID usage tables from <https://github.com/depp/keycode>.
+The `keycode` object provides layout-independent keyboard input, outputting a numerical key code based on the physical key location.
+It also indicates the key's status (1 for pressed, 0 for released) from its left outlet.
+This object is useful for mapping physical keyboard events in Pure Data patches.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `keycode` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>